Affective Computing

 Adapted from Applied Affective Computing, Tian et al.

 On the technical side, it may be some time before we can develop fully emotion-aware systems.
 Psychologists divide emotions into two categories.
 Primary emotions are basic “animal” responses from our primitive brains (the brain stem and limbic system).
-These are primarily alarm responses and lead to immediate physiological reactions that can be readily detected.
+These are alarm responses that lead to immediate physiological reactions.
+They can be readily detected.
 Secondary emotions are more considered and potentially complex.
-Some authors suggest that they ultimately produce physiological responses, but this is not universally accepted.
-In his review of Picard’s original paper, Aaron Sloman is skeptical that affective systems could detect secondary emotions.
-He also doubts the ability to identify mixed emotions and their component causes.
+Some authors suggest that they ultimately produce physiological responses, but others disagree.
+There are doubts that secondary emotions can be detected, particularly in identifying mixed emotions and their component causes.
 For example, you might be sad that a pet has died but relieved that it is no longer suffering.
 (See the Sloman and Damasio references below.)

 Learn More about Affective Computing